-Winn, Raynor Salt Path (2018) Non-Fiction

-Just days after Raynor learns that Moth, her husband of 32 years, is terminally ill, their home is taken away and they lose their livelihood.
-With nothing left and little time, they make the brave and impulsive decision to walk the 630 miles of the sea-swept Southwest Coast Path, from Somerset to Dorset, via Devon and Cornwall.

-Carrying only the essentials for survival on their backs, they live wild in the ancient, weathered landscape of cliffs, sea and sky.
-Yet through every step, every encounter and every test along the way, their walk becomes a remarkable journey.

-The Salt Path is an honest and life-affirming true story of coming to terms with grief and the healing power of the natural world.
-Ultimately, it is a portrayal of home, and how it can be lost, rebuilt and rediscovered in the most unexpected ways.
+RAYNOR WINN Winn, Raynor THE SUNDAY TIMES BESTSELLER Salt Path (2018) Non-Fiction "A tale of triumph: Just days after Raynor learns that Moth, her husband of 32 years, is terminally ill, their home is taken away of love over everything' and they lose their livelihood.
+With nothing left and little time, they make the brave and impulsive decision to walk the 630 miles of the sea-swept Southwest Coast Path, from Somerset to Dorset, via Devon and K SA Cornwall.
+A A A A A A A A A A A A A A A A A A A Carrying only the essentials for survival on their backs, they live wild in the ancient, weathered landscape of THE cliffs, sea and sky.
+Yet through every step, every encounter and every test along the way, their walk becomes SALT a remarkable journey.
+DATE The Salt Path is an honest and life-affirming true story of coming to terms with grief and the healing power CONTR BOOK AWARDED of the natural world.
+Ultimately, it is a portrayal of home, and how it can be lost, rebuilt and rediscovered in SHORTLIST the most unexpected ways. the most unexpected ways.

-Winn, Raynor The Wild Silence (2020) Non-Fiction

-After walking 630 miles homeless along The Salt Path, the windswept and wild English coastline now feels like their home.
+The Wild Silence (2020) Non-Fiction After walking 630 miles homeless along The Salt Path, the windswept and wild English coastline now feels like their home.